 MONETA Money Bank shares jump after revamped $1.2 bln deal for PPF's Air Bank

-PRAGUE, Nov 19 (Reuters) - Shares in MONETA Money Bank MONET.PR jumped 4% to a record high on Friday after the Czech lender revamped financing conditions for a proposed 25.9 billion crown ($1.2 billion) acquisition of banking assets from its largest shareholder PPF.
+PRAGUE, Nov 19 (Reuters) - Shares in MONETA Money Bank MONET.PR jumped more than 6% to a record high on Friday after the Czech lender revamped financing conditions for a proposed 25.9 billion crown ($1.2 billion) acquisition of banking assets from its largest shareholder PPF.

+PPF, the investment group founded by late Czech billionaire Petr Kellner, is making a final attempt at combining its Air Bank group of Czech and Slovak lending assets with MONETA, in which it already controls close to 30%.

+MONETA shareholders backed a tie-up in June but rejected a share issue to finance the deal and give PPF a majority stake.

 ($1 = 22.2770 Czech crowns)